-This post shows you how to recover LVM physical volume metadata in linux when you get an error something like "Couldn't find device with uuid".
 This is mostly because of a physical volume is accidentally removed, overwritten or destroyed.
 So LVM wont be able to find a original physical volume associated with a Volume Group with particular UUID, hence you get an below error when you use any lvm commands.

 By default, the LVM label is placed in the second 512-byte sector.
 The LVM label identifies the device as an LVM physical volume which contains the UUID for the physical name.
 It also stores the size of block devices in bytes, and LVM metadata stored on the disk.
 An identical copy of the metadata is maintained in every metadata area in every physical volume within the volume group.